jaidetree/valkyrie/README.md

 ## Why another FSM library?

 When it comes to frontend projects, a positive virtue of languages like ReScript or TypeScript is a strong sense of correctness and confidence in your data.
-Finite State Machines provide a stong sense of confidence in system behavior leading to a more satisfying and productive development experience.
+Finite State Machines provide a strong sense of confidence in system behavior leading to a more satisfying and productive development experience.

 While there are other FSM libraries targeting ClojureScript, I felt there were a few key shortcomings I wanted to address: